-Food allergies and pollen allergies are some of the most well-known allergies, but did you know that it’s possible to have an allergic reaction to a prescription or over-the-counter medication?
+Food and pollen allergies are some of the most well-known allergies, but did you know that it’s possible to have an allergic reaction to a prescription or over-the-counter medication?
 People who have drug allergies can have an adverse reaction to a certain medication.
-The allergists at Advanced Allergy & Asthma Associates are here to diagnose and treat drug and medication allergies.
+The allergists at Advanced Allergy & Asthma Associates are here to diagnose and treat medication allergies.
 To learn more, contact the Fort Worth or Southlake, Texas, offices or book your first appointment online.

 If you have an adverse reaction when you take a medication, you might have a drug allergy.
 Drug allergies are common, and they can occur with both over-the-counter and prescription medications.
 Allergies to vitamins, dietary supplements, and herbal medications are also considered drug allergies.

 An allergy to a drug can develop when your body’s immune system identifies an element in it as a foreign substance that needs to be attacked.
 When you take the medication, your body produces a histamine response with allergy symptoms.

 Drug allergies can range in severity, but symptoms often include a skin rash or hives..
 They may also cause itchy eyes, runny nose, or facial swelling.
 In some cases, drug allergies can cause extreme, life-threatening allergic reactions called anaphylaxis.

 It’s possible to have an allergy to any medication, but some drug allergies are more common than others.
 Common drugs linked to allergies include: